appacademy/jump-start/jumpstart-files/part1/scripts_and_methods_readings.md

 Let's start this section with a few definitions:

 * **script** --> A file that contains code.
-We run ruby scripts from the terminal by typing `ruby script_name.rb`
+We run ruby scripts from the terminal by typing `ruby script_name.rb`.
-* **method** --> A function or set of commands that were bundled together.
+* **method** --> A function or set of commands that are bundled together.
 We can use scripts to define methods and execute them.

-You've already used several methods, like `#capitalize`, and even `+` (integer addition) is a method in ruby!
+You've already used several methods. `#capitalize` and even `+` (integer addition) are ruby methods!
 We haven't written any scripts yet.
 Let's change that!

 ## Our first script